 Sites rated L-6 or higher are exceedingly rare and almost always require extensive corroborating evidence from multiple investigation teams.

-Threat Level Ranking (1–10)
+Threat Level Ranking (TL)

-While the Longland Scale measures raw paranormal power, the Threat Level (TL) specifically evaluates the risk to human safety—both from the entity itself and from environmental hazards often exacerbated by paranormal activity.
+While the Longland Scale measures raw paranormal power, the Threat Level specifically evaluates the risk to human safety—both from the entity itself and from environmental hazards often exacerbated by paranormal activity.

 The scale runs from 1 (essentially harmless) to 10 (immediate life-threatening or demonstrably demonic):